Eriksen1212/COMP2611-Artificial-Intelligence/README.md

 # COMP2611-Artificial-Intelligence
-# Studing at University Of Leeds
+# Studying at University Of Leeds